-Gua sha tools are fast becoming the most coveted skincare tool, but what are they, exactly, and what do they do?
+Facial massage tools are fast becoming coveted in skincare, but what are they, exactly, and what do they do?

-Using gentle massaging techniques, gua sha can help to sculpt and maintain the youthfulness of your skin and face by massaging the muscles and encouraging facial toxins to eliminate.
+Using gentle massaging techniques, tools can help to sculpt and maintain the youthfulness of your skin and face by massaging the muscles and encouraging facial toxins to eliminate.
 This allows your face and neck to look instantly more refreshed and polished.
-Consistent gua sha massage over time will maximize the benefits of the tool, encouraging your complexion to plump and glow in all the right places while resisting the effects of aging.
+Consistent use of facial tools over time will maximize their benefits, encouraging your complexion to plump and glow in all the right places while resisting the effects of aging.